 This USDA Prime steakhouse also offers seafood options and family-style sides for sharing.

-This modern chophouse features roasted and braised entrees along with burgers, sandwiches, and salads.
-Try the bison short rib with a harissa barbecue sauce and sides of sweet corn and chickpea succotash.
+This modern chophouse features roasted and braised entrées along with burgers, sandwiches, and salads.
+Try the fried chicken with steak fries, house-made pickles, and a chile-spiked pecan sryup.

 This southeast Denver steak house serves prime, fresh meats, chops, and more.
 Don't miss a cured, roasted, and slow-smoked pork chop carved tableside and served with house-made applesauce.
 Enjoy it with a wine selection from the towering wine wall.